dotmesh-io/dm-linuxkit/README.md

 dd if=/dev/urandom bs=1 count=32 2>/dev/null | base64
 ```

+To seed, add a key `"seed"` with a value such as `"dothub.com/justincormack/postgres"`.

 # dm-linuxkit
 A utility for mounting dotmesh dots on a local running operating system, whether VM or bare-metal, in particular integrating with (but not requiring) [LinuxKit from Docker](https://github.com/linuxkit/linuxkit).